 Chinchillas have sensitive stomachs and offering up the wrong diet or too much of certain treats can cause issues.

-Ensure that your chinchilla diet remains timothy hey, pellets or hay cubes primarily.
+Ensure that your chinchilla diet is primarily timothy hey or hay cubes, and pellets.

-Yes, chinchillas can eat some fruits and other items in moderation and small quantities, but for the most part, you need to be mindful of a chinchilla’s diet and be sure you are providing the best possible food for your chinchilla to remain happy and healthy.
+Yes, chinchillas can eat some fruits and other items in moderation, but for the most part, you need to be mindful of a chinchilla’s diet and be sure you are providing the best possible food for your chinchilla to remain happy and healthy.

-#8- Chinchillas Are Less Understood and Not as Common as Other Rodents
+#8: Chinchillas Are Less Understood Than Other Rodents

 What do I mean by this?